 Use Form 322 for donations to public schools, Form 323 for donations to private schools, Form 348 for additional donations to School Tuition Organizations, Form 321 for donations to charitable organizations, Form 352 for donations to foster-care organizations and Form 340 for donations to the Arizona Military Relief Fund.

-Again, new this year is that Arizona has assigned a code number to each qualifying charitable organization and qualifying foster care charitable organization.
-Donors will be required to enter this number on their tax returns to get the credit.
-You can find code numbers for qualifying charitable organizations on Page 8 and at tucne.ws/12ko and for qualifying foster care charitable organizations on Page 11 and at tucne.ws/12kq
+Again, new this tax year is that Arizona has assigned a code number to each qualifying charitable organization and qualifying foster-care charitable organization.
+Donors are required to enter this number on their tax returns to get the credit.
+You can find code numbers for qualifying charitable organizations on Page 8 and at tucne.ws/12ko and for qualifying foster-care charitable organizations on Page 11 and at tucne.ws/12kq

 When is the deadline?

 Donations to the Arizona Military Relief Fund must be paid before the annual cap of $1 million is reached, which was Aug.
-27 this year.
+27 in 2018.
 If you donate after the cap is reached, your donation will be returned.